-The bill categorizes offenses based on the number of counterfeit or unactivated gift cards involved, with penalties ranging from a state jail felony for fewer than five items to a felony of the first degree for 50 or more.
-It also clarifies that if the conduct constitutes an offense under other laws, the actor may be prosecuted under this section, the other law, or both.
+The penalties for violations of this section are tiered based on the number of gift cards involved, ranging from a state jail felony for fewer than five cards to a felony of the first degree for 50 or more.
+The bill also clarifies that if the conduct constitutes an offense under other laws, the actor may be prosecuted under this section, the other law, or both.
 The act is set to take effect on September 1, 2025.

 Statutes affected: